sauravtom/test-blog/site/content/post/aggressive-approach-to-poker.md

 To succeed with this approach, you must be observant and imaginative.
 It's a highly demanding style, but its most successful practitioners, players like Gus Hansen, Daniel Negreanu, and Phil Ivey, have enjoyed great success recently.

 The main advantage of the super-aggressive style is that you play, and have a chance to win, a lot of pots.
 At a table of weak players, whether active or passive, simply getting in the pot is advantageous, and the super-aggressive style is probably optimal for that situation.
 The disadvantages of the style are the energy required and the danger courted.
 You're always dancing on the edge, always facing tough decisions, and mostly you're holding weak cards.
 All the delicate maneuvering required is tiring, and a tired player is more likely to blunder at some point.

+Aggressive play is highly rewarding, and the proof of this statement lies in poker game statistics, at the end of most tournaments you'll see that the aggressive players are usually in top 3 when it comes to stack size.